gabriel-dehan/cadiro/README.md

 ### Planned for release

 - [X] Button to re-install original PTE version
-- [x] Ability to search your searches
+- [X] Ability to search your searches
 - [ ] Refresh daily ex price from poewatch with a background job
+- [ ] Poe watch ruby API
+- [ ] Handle HC league, standard league...
+Use data from poewatch (https://api.poe.watch/leagues)
+- [ ] Item prices scoped by league
+- [ ] Proper display of search filters and renaming
 - [ ] Ability to sort searches
 - [ ] Ability to remove a search from Cadiro
+- [ ] Ability to select multiple searches and run them at once
 - [ ] Add support for more than unique items
-- [ ] Ability to select multiple searches and run them at once
 - [ ] ESD computations
 - [ ] Display outdated search (old seasons) as outdated
 - [ ] Display search name from PTE